10 Best Healthy Breakfast Foods to Eat

 2. Overnight Oats with Chia Seeds and Berries

-"Oats are packed with fiber, vitamins, and minerals that promote good digestion, steady energy, and healthy cholesterol," says Lexi Endicott, R.D., L.D. of To Taste.
-Chia seeds add healthy fat, protein, and even more fiber and the berries (or any fruit, really) contributes to your total fruit intake.
+"Oats are packed with fiber, vitamins and minerals that promote good digestion, steady energy and healthy cholesterol," says Lexi Endicott, RD, LD of To Taste.
+Chia seeds add healthy fat, protein and even more fiber and berries (or any fruit, really) contribute to your total fruit intake.
 Overnight oats are great for busy mornings because you can make them the night before and just grab and go when you wake up.

 3. Lentil Breakfast Bowl

 Though they may not seem like a typical breakfast food, lentils can make a great base for a savory breakfast.
-They're a favorite breakfast food for Shahzadi Devje, R.D., C.D.E., M.Sc., of Desi~licious RD.
-"Lentils provide high quality plant-based protein and essential vitamins, minerals, and antioxidants.
+They're a favorite breakfast food for Shahzadi Devje, M.Sc., RD, CDE, of Desi~licious RD.
+"Lentils provide high-quality plant-based protein and essential vitamins, minerals, and antioxidants.
 They are also incredibly versatile, easy to cook and a healthy and satisfying choice to power you through until lunch," says Devje.
-Try our Lentils with Fried Eggs and Greens or Lentil Sausage Breakfast Bowl for an easy, delicious breakfast that will keep you satisfied until lunch.

 4. Quinoa Breakfast Bowl